5 of the World’s Most Unusual Plants

 Baseball Plant, South Africa

-It is commonly known as Euphorbia obesa native to South Africa.
+It is commonly known as Euphorbia obesa and is native to South Africa.
 The plant has the same shape as a baseball.
 It is an unbranched plant with an average height of 20 cm.
 The particular baseball plant is protected by national nature protection because it is rare worldwide.
 Euphorbia obesa resembles a ball, thornless and decorative.

 It is commonly known as a baseball plant due to its shape.
 Young Euphorbia obesas are spherical but become cylindrical with age.
 Euphorbia obesa grown outdoors prefers bright conditions to partial shade in areas where the frost is not too severe.